 Long-term nine-month and twelve-month internships are also available.
 These long-term interns fully participate in the MuSe program during the summer.

 The MuSe Internship Program begins on the first Monday in June.
 All interns must start on this date; there are no exceptions.
 Ten-week internships end the second week of August, when the summer MuSe program concludes.
 Long-term interns remain and work with their supervisors for the remainder of their internship periods.

 The Met strongly encourages applications from students who are members of groups underrepresented in careers related to museums and the visual arts.
-Applications for summer 2018 are due on January 28, 2018 at 11:59 p.m.– we will not accept any applications or application materials after this date.
+Applications for summer are due each January — we will not accept any applications or application materials.

 For more information, please see our website: https://www.metmuseum.org/about-the-met/internships/undergraduate-and-graduate-students/summer

 Each intern is placed in one of the Museum’s departments under the supervision of a full-time staff member.
 The Met has over forty department areas that host interns from a wide variety of academic backgrounds with an interest in art and museums.
 For example, students majoring in computer science can apply to intern in our Digital Department or Information Systems & Technology.
 Art history and other humanities students gain valuable experience not only in our curatorial departments, but also in areas like Editorial, Education, External Affairs, or Development.
 Studio art, design, or photography majors have thrived in areas like Digital, Graphic or Exhibition Design, Imaging, or as part of our Creative Practice team in Education.
 Our Department of Scientific Research often welcomes students with a strong background in science.